DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability

 \section{Methodology}

-We present a novel unified framework that enables both single-ID and multi-ID personalized generation while achieving high identity fidelity and flexible facial editability.
+We present a novel unified framework that enables single-ID and multi-ID personalized generation while achieving high identity fidelity and flexible facial editability.
 Our framework integrates three components: (1) a face encoder extracting facial features from reference images, (2) the Identity-Motion Reconfigurator (IMR) operating in latent space for feature-level editing, and (3) the Semantic-Activated Attention (SAA) effectively injecting processed features into text-to-image models.
-To address the challenge of requiring large-scale specialized datasets, we introduce the task-decoupled training paradigm structured as an anchoring stage and a reconfiguration stage.
+We introduce the task-decoupled training paradigm structured as anchoring and reconfiguration stages to address the challenge of requiring large-scale specialized datasets.
 As visualized in Fig.~\ref{pipeline}, the initial anchoring stage establishes fundamental personalized capabilities by simultaneously optimizing the face encoder and the SAA.
-The subsequent reconfiguration stage specializes in training the IMR for flexible facial editability.
+The subsequent reconfiguration stage specializes in training the IMR for flexible facial editing.
 Section~\ref{sec:SAA} provides a comprehensive analysis of the SAA alongside implementation details of the anchoring stage.
 Section~\ref{sec:IMR} systematically elaborates on the IMR architecture and the reconfiguration stage methodology.
 Furthermore, we contribute the VariFace-10k dataset in Section~\ref{sec:dataset} to support IMR training through diversified facial variations.